StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-1-3-how-should-we-make-our-judgments/_index.md

 For us to do our jobs properly speaking truth into the lives of others, in other words, we actually have to know the truth first!
 This might seem like an overly pedestrian point to make, but it is of the utmost importance.

-It is not only a matter of knowing what things the Bible might prohibit, but also knowing what things it does not prohibit in a black-and-white sort of way.
-One might compare Prohibition in America during the early 1900s.
+It is not only a matter of knowing what things the Bible might prohibit, but also knowing what things it does not prohibit in a black and white sort of way.
+One might compare Prohibition in America during the 1920s and thereabouts.
 The Bible does not outright ban alcohol, although it does condemn drunkenness.
 When some groups of Christians were insisting that alcohol itself was sinful and therefore needed to be banned---and more to the point in our context here, were looking down their noses at others who partook to any degree whatsoever---well, their legalism came about primarily as a result of being ignorant of the scriptures, which never make any such rule concerning alcohol.

 ### Psychology's idea of "projection" {#psychology-s-idea-of-projection}

-Psychology has a concept it calls "[projection](https://en.wikipedia.org/wiki/Psychological_projection)."
+Psychology has a concept it calls "[projection](https://en.wikipedia.org/wiki/Psychological_projection)".
 The phenomenon goes something like this: person A goes on a tirade against topic X. Person B then looks very confused because they they know that person A in fact does X themselves.

 Sometimes the people who most loudly and passionately criticize something are the ones who struggle with it the most, and their overly-impassioned criticisms are more or less a psychological defense mechanism.
 It may seem very strange and irrational when observing such situations from the outside, yet human self-deception can be decidedly hard to spot within oneself.